-Each 50 lb bag of QUIKRETE® Crack Resistant Concrete Mix will yield approximately 0.375 cu ft.
-For a 32’ by 16” sidewalk at 4” thick, you will need 14.2 cubic feet of concrete 38 50-pound bags of concrete.
-Yields are approximate and will vary with waste, uneven subgrade, etc.
+A: Each 50-pound bag of QUIKRETE® Crack Resistant Concrete Mix will yield approximately 0.375 cubic feet when mixed.
+For each 2" wide by 72" the depth will be 12" channel you will need 1 cubic foot of concrete, or 3 50-pound bags.
+Yields will vary with waste, uneven subgrade, etc.